Yelfive/md-notes/Linux/Tcl.md

 ### proc

 1. Create a function, called `procedure` in TCL
+1. If no `return` provided, whatever returned from the last command in the procedure will be returned.
-2. Command `return` returns the value gives it
+1. Command `return` returns the value gives it

 ```tcl
 proc name args body